nsolerieu/stuff/README.md

 This is a simple web UI kit to deploy your own folder.
 Images open in a light box overlay, everything else opens in a new tab.

-There is countless hosted way to build a personal library of stuff.
-From Pinterest and insta to more niche are.na there is plenty to consider.
-This is not meant to be a productivity, inspiration, or bookmarking tool, more like a « stuff » folder.
-For me, it’s my lab where I collect inspiration and archive my own stuff.

 - No upload widget
 - No built in compression
 - No sub folder (1 level of nesting only)